Not only cows, but also the Amsterdam canals emit methane

 Research into these types of processes is also being conducted in lakes, swamps and ditches in the Netherlands, but the canals were a blind spot.
 Van der Gon thinks this is because canals have become so much cleaner over the last two hundred years.
 “They used to be the city’s sewer and gases would continuously bubble up.
 You heard non-stop bubbles when you walked past it and became deathly ill if you fell into it.
 Now we are swimming in it.”

 The canals are still not spotless, and the sewers also sometimes overflow.
-As a microbiologist, Pelsma was especially curious about what is happening beneath the water surface.
+As a microbiologist, Pelsma was especially curious regarding what is happening beneath the water surface.
 “It is a dynamic environment: people throw food in it, sail boats.
-What do microorganisms do after a pride, when a lot of beer ends up in the canal for a day?
+What do microorganisms do following a pride, when a lot of beer ends up in the canal for a day?
 Do they convert that into nitrous oxide, or nitrogen?”
 The microbiologist himself found creatures in the water that convert organic material into methane, as well as slime on the quay that eats and breaks down that methane.
 “A natural filter system.”
 Pelsma used measuring equipment to determine that these processes account for up to 0.13 percent of Dutch methane emissions.

 Story continues below photo.